Kheirollah Gholami, Professor

 An abstract of 250 words should be provided to state the reason for the study, the main findings and the conclusions drawn from the observation.
 Abstract of original articles should be structured under the following headings: backgrounds, objectives, methods, results and conclusion.
 A list of 3-6 keywords provided according to MeSH terms at: http://www.nlm.nih.gov/mesh/authors.html.

-The rest of the article differs according to article type but generally includes the following headings: introduction, material and methods, results, discussion and references.
+The rest of the article differs according to article type but generally includes the following headings: introduction, methods, results, discussion and references.

 This should summarize the purpose and the rationale for the study.
 It should neither review the subject extensively nor should it have data or conclusions of the study.
 Author(s) should declare objectives/aims of the study.